apaladines-techconsulting/Interview_Questions/README.md

 - `.throttle` -> limits the rate of values emitted by a publisher.
 - `.zip` -> Used to combine different responses in one.
 - `.removeDuplicates` -> Removes any duplicated elements in publisher.
+- `.reduce` -> Returns the result of combining the elements of the sequence using the given closure.

 ## ArchitecturePatterns -> One Single for whole project:
 1. MVC -> Model ViewController